- What is Substantial Equivalence

 - The device is made outside the U.S. and you are an importer of the foreign made medical device.
 A 510(k) is not required if a 510(k) has been submitted by the foreign manufacturer and received marketing clearance.
 Once the foreign manufacturer has received 510(k) clearance for the device, the foreign manufacturer may export his device to any U.S. importer.

 - Your device is exempted from 510(k) by regulation (21 CFR 862-892).
 That is, certain Class I or II devices can be marketed for the first time without having to submit a 510(k).
 A list of the Class I and II exempted devices can be found on Medical Device Exemptions 510(k) and GMP Requirements.
-However, if the device exceeds the limitations of exemptions in .9 of the device classification regulation chapters (e.g., 21 CFR 862.9, 21 CFR 864.9), such as the device has a new intended use or operates using a different fundamental scientific technology than a legally marketed device in that generic type of device, or the device is a reprocessed single-use device, then a 510(k) must be submitted to market the new device.
+However, if the device exceeds the limitations of exemptions in .9 of the device classification regulation chapters (e.g., 21 CFR 862.9, 21 CFR 864.9), such as the device has a different intended use or operates using a different fundamental scientific technology than a legally marketed device in that generic type of device, or the device is a reprocessed single-use device, then a 510(k) must be submitted to market the new device.

 The term "preamendments device" refers to devices legally marketed in the U.S. by a firm before May 28, 1976 and which have not been: